March S. Gallagher

-March Gallagher was elected to serve as the Ulster County Comptroller effective January 1, 2020.
+March Gallagher serves as the Ulster County Comptroller.
 March is an attorney with master’s degrees in public policy and environmental studies.
 She is a mother and lives in Rosendale.
-March grew up in Saugerties and Woodstock and graduated from Onteora High School.
 March’s family owns three Main Street businesses: Jarita’s Florist in Woodstock, and Inquiring Minds Bookstores in Saugerties and New Paltz.

-March served previously on the Touro Medical College Community Advisory Board, the Ulster County Workforce Investment Board, the Mid-Hudson Regional Economic Development Council, the Hudson Valley Economic Development Corporation, the Hudson Valley Agribusiness Development Corporation, and the Hudson Valley Regional Council.
+March has served on then-Congressman Antonio Delgado’s Small Business Advisory Committee and on the board of the Farm and Food Growth Fund.
+She has served previously on the Touro Medical College Community Advisory Board, the Ulster County Workforce Investment Board, the Mid-Hudson Regional Economic Development Council, the Hudson Valley Economic Development Corporation, the Hudson Valley Agribusiness Development Corporation, and the Hudson Valley Regional Council.
 She was a founding Board member of Esopus Creek Conservancy.

 The Comptroller has established a dedicated and highly qualified professional staff to serve the needs of UIster County's taxpayers.